FidelityInternational/cicimages-tools/README.md

 ### Environment Requirements
 For this material you will need the following:
  - a *nix type environment
- - ruby
+ - Ruby
- - docker installed
+ - Docker
  - git
  - Editor of your choice

-For convenience, there's a Vagrantfile in this repository.
-Running `vagrant up` while in the same directory will build a virtual machine with the above requirements met.
-You can then use `vagrant ssh` to login to the machine, clone the repo following the instructions below and work on the exercises.
+ To help with the *nix, Ruby and Docker requirements, a Vagrantfile and setup scripts are provided.
+See 'Setting Up' below for help.

+### Setting Up
+0. Install Vagrant
+1. Clone the repo: `git clone https://github.com/lvl-up/ci-cd-training.git`
+2. cd in to checkout: `cd ci-cd-training`
+3. `vagrant up`
+4. `vagrant ssh`
+3. `cd /vagrant && source ./bin/setup`

 Note: this Vagrantfile assumes you're using the 'virtualbox' provider.
 If you want to use a different provider, you'll need to modify the Vagrantfile before running `vagrant up`.

-### Setting up
-1. Clone the repo: `git clone https://github.com/lvl-up/ci-cd-training.git`
-2. cd in to checkout: `cd ci-cd-training`
-3. run `. ./bin/setup`

 ###
 ## Dashboard